wso2/docs-devant/en/docs/quick-start-guides/deploy-your-first-ai-agent.md

     1. Go to [https://console.devant.dev/](https://console.devant.dev/) and sign in using Google, GitHub, or Microsoft account.
     2. Enter a unique organization name.
 For example, `Stark Industries`.
     3. Read and accept the privacy policy and terms of use and click **Create**.
-3. VSCode: [Install VSCode](https://code.visualstudio.com/download) if you don't have it installed already.
+3. VS Code: [Install VS Code](https://code.visualstudio.com/download) if you don't have it installed already.

 ## Step 1: Attach a Git repository
 1. Go to [https://console.devant.dev/new](https://console.devant.dev/new) and sign in.
 This opens the new integration page.